alt-ctrl-code/home/README.md

 <a name="javascriptmatters">Why The History Matters</a>
 ----------------------------------------

-With its slacker, [Gen X](https://en.wikipedia.org/wiki/Generation_X) origins in the nineties, JavaScript has always and unfairly been seen as the grunge problem-child of software development.
-It was deliberately, light weight, flexible _and powerful_, now so more than ever.
+With its slacker origins in the nineties, JavaScript has always and unfairly been seen as the awkward - even dangerous - misfit of software development.
+So much so, that the inventor of JSON, Douglas Crockford declared it:

+>  The world’s most misunderstood programming language.

+But it was _deliberately_ light weight, flexible _and powerful_, now so more than ever.

 But many developers, and many _common_ packages  elide the design rigour seen in similar code in Java and C#.
 It has taken over a decade for native JavaScript frameworks to mature.
 Ten years later than the same lessons in server-side